General Mills Awarded Asia's 12th Best Workplaces 2021 by Great Place to Work(R)

 Commenting on the recognition, Mr. Balki Radhakrishnan, Vice President and Managing Director – AMEA of General Mills said, "General Mills' continued recognition as one of Asia's Best Workplaces reflects the trust that our employees place in the company and its strong intent towards inclusion and diversity.
 As we continue 'Making the Food the World Loves', we remain deeply committed to the welfare of our employees."

-He added that this year was particularly relevant as COVID-19 brought physical and mental well-being front of mind for both employers and employees.
+He added that this year was particularly relevant as COVID-19 brought physical and mental well-being to the front of mind for both employers and employees.

-Mr. Tony Chang, HR Head, Taiwan said, "This recognition is an acknowledgment of the company's workplace programs and the key factors that contributed to a great workplace.
-The improved ranking this year is a reflection of the trust our employees have in the organization and its ability to support them even at a critical time like this.
+Ms. Yoojin Shim, Head HR, Korea said, "The recognition as one of Asia's best workplace is a testament to the resilience and character demonstrated by our employees, particularly during the global pandemic.
+We are grateful to all our employees for helping us achieve this recognition.
+At General Mills, employee welfare is a top priority for us and all our engagement programs are designed and executed, keeping this in mind.
 At General Mills, we will continue to remain focused on employee welfare."

 Additional Note to the Editor: